-Julie specializes in case study development, which requires research and customer interviews, blogging and copywriting for the web.
+Julie specializes in content development, which requires research and customer interviews.
+She also has vast experience blogging and copywriting for the web.

 In her free time, Julie enjoys reading (anything she can get her hands on), cycling, traveling and cooking.
-She loves vegetables.
+She loves vegetables and her Chihuahua.

 Julie earned a Bachelor of Arts in English Literature with a Minor in English Professional Writing from Mount Mary University.
 During this time she was published in the academic journal, the college newspaper and presented at a Mini-MLA conference.
 She graduated with honors in 2009.